devnup/ts-framework/README.md

 Checkout the rendered TS Docs in the official page: [https://devnup.github.io/ts-framework/](https://devnup.github.io/ts-framework/)

-## Full module reference

-To generate the Typedoc reference of the available modules, run the following command:
+To generate the Typedoc reference of the available modules directly from source, run the following command:

 ```sh
 yarn run docs